navonf/SystemsSoftware/Parser Code Generator/README.md

-# Parser - Code Generator
+# Parser - Code Generator HW 4
-Scans in a PL/0 program and parses it for Lexical Analysis, Generates Intermediate code, and the stack trace.
+Scans in a PL/0 program and parses it for Lexical Analysis, prints and generates Intermediate code, and prints the stack trace.

 - Have a file named "input.txt" in the same folder as all of the zip files.

 - Now, run the commands below

-$ gcc -o compiler LexicalAnalyzer.c Parser.c CompilerDriver.c Stack.c pMachine.c
+$ gcc -o compiler Stack.c Parser.c CompilerDriver.c LexicalAnalyzer.c

+- Now, run either of the commands below:

+$ ./compiler -l

+$ ./compiler -a

+$ ./compiler -v

 $ ./compiler -l -a -v

-- Unfortunately, I did not have sufficient time to complete and debug the parser and implement my pMachine.
-It finds the correct Lexeme List, Symbols, some errors, and a partial amount of generated code.
-Thank you.